octobercms/docs/4.x/element/form-fields.md

 **activeTab** | selected tab when the form first loads, name or index.
 Default: `1` **icons** | assign icons to tabs using tab names as the key.
 **lazy** | array of tabs to be loaded dynamically when clicked.
 Useful for tabs that contain large amounts of content.
+**identifiers** | array of custom HTML identifiers for targeting the tab.
+Useful for showing and hiding tabs using JavaScript.
 **linkable** | determines if the tabs can be linked using URL fragments.
 Default: `true` **cssClass** | assigns a CSS class to the tab container.
 **paneCssClass** | assigns a CSS class to an individual tab pane.
 Value is an array, key is tab index or label, value is the CSS class.
 It can also be specified as a string, in which case the value will be applied to all tabs.